Criminal Appeals & Post-Conviction Services Clinic

-The Criminal Appeals and Post-Conviction Services Clinic (CAPS) (formerly known as the Federal, Criminal, and Appellate Clinic (FAC)) focuses on written and oral advocacy on behalf of clients convicted of criminal offenses.
+The Criminal Appeals and Post-Conviction Services Clinic (CAPS) focuses on written and oral advocacy on behalf of clients convicted of criminal offenses.
 Under faculty supervision, third-year students litigate appellate cases, primarily direct appeals from criminal convictions.
 Students handle their cases from intake through oral argument and sometimes beyond, maintaining client contact and filing petitions for certiorari in higher courts where needed.
 Students meet with incarcerated clients, analyze appellate records, identify and research potential issues, file motions, write opening and reply briefs, and present oral arguments to appellate courts.
 Through the clinic, students develop a wide array of skills including interviewing and counseling clients, identifying relevant facts and issues in lengthy records, selecting and framing legal issues, integrating facts and law, advocating in difficult cases, writing and speaking persuasively, managing cases, and collaborating with others.
 The classroom component focuses on skills development, appellate case theory and practice, criminal procedure and ethics, roles of criminal justice actors, professional identity, and structural issues related to the criminal justice system.

 Third-year students eligible for court certification take responsibility for real clients, in serious cases.
 Participants develop written and oral advocacy skills, as well as counseling and investigation experience and tactical judgment.
 Students interested in trial work have an opportunity to study, in depth, the trial of a serious case and post-conviction issues at the trial level.
 They establish relationships with clients, who are usually incarcerated, and view and participate in court proceedings.
 In almost all cases, students argue before a three-judge panel of the Maryland Court of Special Appeals during the course of the Clinic year.
 The Clinic is a highly collaborative experience from beginning to end.